$E_\infty$-cells and general linear groups of infinite fields: Overview of -cells and -homology

 and if it conditionally converges, it does so to $H_{n,p+q}(\mr{colim}\,X)$.
 This does not relate the different $n$ at all (disregarding any multiplicative structures) so may be regarded as one spectral sequence for each $n \in \bN$.
-Then $(E^r_{n,*,*},d^r)_{r \geq 2}$ is graded as the usual homological Serre spectral sequence, but with $p$ and $q$ swapped. \end{enumerate}
+Then $(E^r_{n,*,*},d^r)_{r \geq 2}$ is graded as the usual homological Serre spectral sequence. \end{enumerate}